dell/csm-docs/content/docs/cosidriver/features/objectscale.md

 There are a few crucial details regarding bucket deletion.
 The first one is `deletionPolicy` which is used to specify how COSI should handle deletion of a bucket.
 It is found in `BucketClass` resource and can be set to `Delete` and `Retain`.
 The second crucial detail is `emptyBucket` field in the [Helm Chart configuration](../../installation/configuration_file).

-The provided code snippet demonstrates how to delete a `BucketClaim`.
+The following example shows how to delete a `BucketClaim`.

 ```sh
 kubectl --namespace=my-namespace delete bucketclaim my-bucketclaim